-^{} P1121 and P1122 must be taken in two consecutive terms.
+- P1121 and P1122 must be taken in two consecutive terms.
 A total of 4 semester-hours credit for the courses will be given at the end of the second term.
 No credit is earned if both courses are not completed.
 Students must remain in the same Peer Reflection Group for the two terms.
-These are variable credit courses with a maximum of 4 semester-hours available for each semester.
+These are variable credit courses with a maximum of 4 semester-hours available for each semester. - Classics of Christian Devotion L2131, Personal and Spiritual Growth Group P2561, or Spiritual Formation and the Arts P3113 may substitute for Spiritual Formation P1115.

 For full-time student verification, students must be registered for 9 semester hours in any given semester and 24 hours for the year.
-VA students, please see Registrar for full-time student verification and additional information.
+VA students, please see Registrar for full-time student verification and for additional information.